-The first TEDx event ever hosted by Geneva Business School will feature a range of experts with opinions and ideas looking at both the medical and societal implications of the theme and challenge us to see the options available to answer these questions with examples and expertise from the areas of psychiatry, western and alternative medicine, and International law.
+The first TEDx event ever hosted by Geneva Business School will feature a range of experts with opinions and ideas looking at both the medical and societal implications of the theme.
+The speakers will challenge us to see the options available to answer this question with examples and expertise from the areas of psychiatry, western and alternative medicine, and International law and business.

-The event will be held on October 8th at 6:00 pm sharp in our Auditorium and followed by a light cocktail dinner on our Geneva Campus.
+The event will be held on October 8th at 7:00 pm sharp in our Auditorium and followed by a light cocktail dinner on our Geneva Campus.
 The speakers will be requested to convey their insights on the matter as well as prepare a short visual presentation to accompany their thoughts, statements, assessments, opinions, and conclusions.
 Social distancing and COVID-19 protocols will be observed in the Auditorium and throughout the campus.

 is the Director-General of the Chamber of Commerce, Industry and Services (CCIG) in Geneva.
 Vincent strives for a lively and diversified business community in Geneva.
 A qualified lawyer with robust expertise gained in Switzerland and abroad (including Brussels, London, New York and Beijing) he has a depth of experience with diverse regional, national, and international institutions, including the General Council of the World Chamber’s Federation, where we served as the elected Swiss representative.
 Vincent has also acted as President of the Swiss Chambers’ Arbitration Institution.